 For Case Information: (928) 567-7741

 At this point, your case may be “scratched” or temporarily dismissed.
 This only applies to felony charges.
 If a case has been scratched, it may still be filed in the future.
-The state has seven years to file a case for a felony charge, so it is important to know that if your case is scratched, that does not mean it is going away for good.
+The state has seven years to file a case for a felony charge, so it is important to know that if your case is scratched, this does not mean that it is going away for good.